GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: Experiments

 {\bfseries \parindent{0em} Effects of appearance-edge cross-attention.} We further studied the importance of AECA through cross-generator evaluation.
 In Table~\ref{tab:tab22}, we noticed that a nearly 1.4\% increase of AUC could be achieved by introducing AECA.
 It turns out that the diverse global fusion between multi-grained appearance and edge domains is helpful for detecting comprehensive counterfeit traces.

 {\bfseries \parindent{0em} Facial image frequency analysis.} We visualized the average spectrum of authentic and manipulated images from various generators.
-We utilized the Fourier transform to examine artifacts produced by generative networks.
+We utilized the Fourier transform to examine the frequency of both authentic and manipulated facial images.
 We randomly selected 5,000 images for Fourier transform, and averaged the results for spectral analysis.
-The result is illustrated in Fig.~\ref{figs2}.
-We observed that authentic faces from CelebAHQ, as well as fake faces generated by diffusion-based techniques, contain few artifacts.
-It is noticed that the face synthesized by the diffusion-based model is closer to the authentic face than GAN-based methods.
+Fig.~\ref{figs2} illustrates the power spectrum of real and synthetic images, where the frequency increases gradually from the center to the edges, and the magnitude decreases, creating a smooth, radial gradient effect.
+We illustrated line profiles to compare the fall-off of spatial frequencies across different spectra.
+We can observe that the main difference in spectra is the rate at which the magnitude decreases with increasing spatial frequency.
+Besides, it is noticed that the spectrum of faces synthesized by the diffusion-based model is closer to that of the authentic face than GAN-based methods.
 Consequently, diffusion-based generators pose a greater threat to deepfake detection.

 {\bfseries \parindent{0em} Depth of edge transformer encoder and the number of multi-grained appearance-edge transformer blocks.} We inspected the effect of the depth of the edge transformer encoder.
 As shown in Table~\ref{tab21}, we observed that the performance of CAEL gradually grows with the increase of edge transformer blocks.
 The AUC achieves the maximum when three blocks are involved.
 We also observed the impacts of the number of the MAET on detection performance by varying the depth $K$, and other parameters remain unchanged.
 Using more than four transformer blocks in MAET increases FLOPs and parameters without any improvement in accuracy.
 We suspected that too many blocks would lead to information redundancy, thus reducing the representation ability.